dps923/winter2017/assignments/a3-layout-fun.md

 - using the Xcode Devices window (on the Window menu), you can use the "take screenshot" button, and it will be stored on the desktop.
 - in the Simulator, File>Screenshot, it will store the file on the desktop

+In this assignment, the simulator is the easiest method because of the number of different screens.

 Submit it with your project.
 Put it in the project folder, before doing the zip task.

 Please include a screenshot of:

+1. tab 1 portrait on an iPhone
-1. tab 1 portrait and landscape showing the layout changing (2 screenshots)
+1. tab 1 landscape on an iPhone non-Plus model
 1. tab 2 portrait
+1. tab 2 portrait on an iPad
-1. tab 3 portrait
+1. tab 3 portrait on an iPhone
-1. tab 4 portrait
+1. tab 3 portrait on an iPhone non-Plus model

+Recall that the 'Plus' model iPhones in landscape have a special size class (vs. other iPhones in landscape), and this assignment doesn't require a solution for that.
 <br>

 ### Submitting your work